 Q: What items do most people carry in their toolbox?

-A: You can store pretty much anything in a toolbox.
-Some of the more typical items include screwdrivers, spanners, and sockets, hammers, measuring tape, pliers, utility knife, spirit levels, torches, and clamps.
+You can store pretty much anything in a toolbox.
+Some of the more typical items include screwdrivers, spanners, sockets, hammers, measuring tape, pliers, utility knives, spirit levels, torches, and clamps.
 Toolboxes may also contain safety gear such as gloves and goggles.
 That being said, you can also use toolboxes to house arts and crafts gear, sewing equipment, or even your packed lunch.